Tooth Colored Fillings Greensboro

 Advancements in cosmetic dentistry haven’t just given you options to improve your smile; they’ve also led to improvements in the aesthetics of preventative and restorative dentistry.
 One example is tooth colored fillings.
 In the past, a cavity meant an unsightly filling made of precious metals, but now you can enjoy white dental fillings that match your teeth made of composite resins.

-With tooth colored fillings from Dr. Farless, you can have a cavity filled, and your tooth will look as though you never received treatment!
+With tooth colored fillings from Farless Dental, you can have a cavity filled, and your tooth will look as though you never received treatment!

 White Tooth Colored Fillings in Greensboro NC